kerrieclark831/search/README.md

 ### Wrapping it up

-Just in case you're wondering, here are some screenshots of the application running on my laptop.
+In case you're wondering, here are some screenshots of the application running on my laptop.
 Sorry you can't run the code yourself because the REST service is only available internally.
 First there is a page with a search bar:

 ![Search Bar](https://github.com/kerrieclark831/search/blob/master/src/main/resources/static/images/search-bar.PNG)